UPCOMING WEBINAR: Three Mental Health Nutrition Principles

 Location: Online (Zoom)

-Our clients’ symptoms can be both physiological and emotional in origin.
-As therapists, we’re trained to work with emotions, but in general, our medical system doesn’t have much to offer biochemically aside from a pill or two and a recommendation to exercise.
-And if a client’s depression or substance cravings are due to dysregulated blood sugar or nutrient depletion, we may be wasting time for months or years on therapy, when we could be addressing the root cause by helping them to balance their physiology.
-Enter mental health nutrition – a powerful and highly effective approach that has been gaining traction in recent decades.
-Mental health nutrition is the art and science of using nutrition and supplements to balance and stabilize biochemistry and reduce or eliminate mental health symptoms, including anxiety, panic, depression, ADHD, obsessive thoughts, insomnia, poor focus, substance cravings, and more.
-Join us to explore the connection between the Standard American Diet, gut function, and mental health – and to learn some simple, highly effective interventions that you can implement in your practice immediately.
+Are you struggling with depression, anxiety, insomnia, substance cravings?
+Poor focus, ADD, OCD, etc?
+Your symptoms may be emotional in origin – but they may also be physiological.
+And if they are, our conventional medical system doesn’t generally have much to offer aside from a pill or two.
+Enter mental health nutrition: a powerful and highly effective approach that has been gaining traction in recent decades.
+Mental health nutrition is the art and science of using nutrition and supplements to balance and stabilize biochemistry and reduce or eliminate mental health symptoms.
+Join this 90 minute webinar to explore the connection between the Standard American Diet, gut function and mental health—and to learn some simple, highly effective interventions that you can implement in your life immediately.

 BIO: Stephanie Small is a licensed clinical social worker and nutritionist.
 She received her BA from Yale University, her MSW from Smith College for Social Work, and certifications in Holistic Nutrition Education and Mental Health Nutrition from Bauman College and the Alliance for Addiction Solutions.
 She ran the nutrition program at a substance abuse recovery center in Denver for two years and has trained in trauma therapy, internal parts work, somatic therapies, and more.